 Tourists are encouraged to get as much information as possible about the area they're visiting.
 This is why it's smart to know as much as you can about San Salvador, Granada, and the other attractions in this region.
 A US state department report even advised tourists to book a trip on one of their buses if they were planning on traveling around el Salvador.
 The good news is that most of the hotels, tourist offices, and bus terminals are located in major cities throughout the country, so you won't have to spend a lot of time getting around.

-Up to date information for vaccinations before you travel to El Salvador are available from the NHS website
+Up to date information for vaccinations before you travel to El Salvador are available from the NHS Fit for Travel website.

 The best time to visit El Salvador is during the dry season from around December to March, when the weather is warm and there is less chance of downpours.

 British passport holders can enter El Salvador for tourism or business for up to 90 days without a visa.